What is the Family Care Partnership program?

 The Wisconsin Department of Health Services (DHS) started the Partnership program in December 1995.
 By January 1999, Partnership operated as a fully capitated, dual Medicaid and Medicare program.
-Under this arrangement, qualified managed care organizations (MCOs) enter into a Medicaid managed care contract with DHS and a Medicare contract with the federal Centers for Medicare & Medicaid Services (CMS).
-MCOs receive monthly capitation payments for each member.
-MCOs use the capitation payments to pay for services for all members.
-MCOs are responsible for the care of each person regardless of the agency that provides the services or where the service is provided.
+Under this arrangement, qualified managed care organizations enter into a Medicaid managed care contract with DHS and a Medicare contract with the federal Centers for Medicare & Medicaid Services (CMS).
+Managed care organizations receive monthly capitation payments for each member.
+Managed care organizations use the capitation payments to pay for services for all members.
+These organizations are responsible for the care of each person regardless of the agency that provides the services or where the service is provided.

 Monitoring and oversight

-Partnership MCOs operate extensive internal quality assurance and improvement programs.
-MCOs report regularly on carefully defined data elements that provide information on indicators of quality care.
+Partnership managed care organizations operate extensive internal quality assurance and improvement programs.
+They report regularly on carefully defined data elements that provide information on indicators of quality care.
 DHS has used the Partnership quality assurance system as a model for other managed care programs serving special populations.